premchander-revature/interviewquestions/.NET FULL STACK/Rest.md

 ---

-3. What are the most commonly used HTTP methods supported by REST?
+3. What are the most used HTTP methods supported by REST?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)